-In certain situations, and at certain times it may be necessary and appropriate for the UN, or some other body, to assume some or all of the responsibilities, and fulfil some or all the functions, of a NMAA.
+In certain situations, and at certain times, it may be necessary and appropriate for the UN, or some other body, to assume some or all of the responsibilities, and fulfil some or all the functions, of a NMAA.

-13.4 Mine Action Centre (MAC)
+13.4 Mine action centre (MAC)

-A MAC can be established by either the NMAA, or in specific circumstances by the United Nations.
+A MAC can be established by either the NMAA or in specific circumstances by the United Nations.
 The structure of each MAC will reflect the national mine action plan, but in general they will be responsible for:

-- a) the co-ordination or planning of all mine action activities in their area of responsibility; - b) the provision of technical advice to the NMAA; - c) the maintenance of mine action records and databases; - d) (if delegated by the NMAA), the accreditation of mine action organisations; and - e) the investigation of mine action related accidents and incidents.
+- 1. the coordination or planning of all mine action activities in their area of responsibility; - 2. the provision of technical advice to the NMAA; - 3. the maintenance of mine action records and databases; - 4. (if delegated by the NMAA), the accreditation of mine action organizations; and - 5. the investigation of mine action related accidents and incidents.

-13.5 Mine action organisations
+13.5 Mine action organizations

-NGOs, commercial companies and other organisations involved in mine action shall establish SOPs, instructions and drills which enable mine action projects to be conducted effectively, efficiently and safely.
+NGOs, commercial companies and other organizations involved in mine action shall establish SOPs, instructions and drills which enable mine action projects to be conducted effectively, efficiently and safely.
 These SOPs should be based on the national standards in the country of operation; (they may be based on IMAS if national standards do not yet exist).
-Where the NMAA is in the process of formation, such organisations are well placed to assist the formation process, by giving advice and assistance including the framing of national standards.
+Where the NMAA is in the process of formation, such organizations are well placed to assist the formation process, by giving advice and assistance including the framing of national standards.